 A website is incredibly important for giving people the opportunity to discover you organically or learn more about the work that you do.
 I like to say that social media is like a highlight reel, whereas your website is your home.
 Your website acts as a one-stop-shop to ensure that someone can get all the information they need about you in an accessible way.

-We talk much more about SEO in the DSC Basic + Business Membership.
+We talk much more about SEO and dietitian marketing strategy in the DSC Nutrition + Business Membership.

 4. Define a niche

 When it comes to running a successful business, I am a firm believer that you HAVE to have a niche.
 But when I say “niche” I am not only referring to a nutrition-related condition like diabetes, digestive health or food allergies.
 A niche can be more broadly applied to a group of people or age group that you’re really interested in helping.

 We have a course which walks you through the step-by-step process of defining your niche in the DSC Nutrition + Business Membership.

 A niche does not mean that you are limiting yourself – I am a firm believer that when you’re not talking to someone, you’re talking to no one.
 Having a niche helps you understand who your ideal client is and what their challenges are (which you can help solve).

 Having a niche also helps you attract your ideal client.
 When you show that you have a unique expertise in a specific area, it proves that you can help to solve someones unique challenges (which they will be much more inclined to pay you to do!)